Danger (musician)

-Franck Rivoire (born 21 March 1984), better known by his stage name Danger, is a French electronic musician.
+Franck Rivoire, better known by his stage name Danger, is a French electronic musician.

 Biography

 History

 Rivoire's musical history started at an early age, when his parents introduced him to the piano and saxophone.
 Growing up, he played in both jazz and punk bands, and other interests included skateboarding and metal music.
 Rivoire got his first synthesizer after seeing a friend use one and convincing his parents to buy one for him, too.
 His interest in electronic music was pursued further when he began using Amiga and Atari computers to make chiptunes, a hobby that he still practices.

 Before he started using the name "Danger", Rivoire trained to be a graphic designer and worked as one professionally.
 When not working, he practiced digital music production.
 His track "11h30" was created during this time and contains his own vocals, but no lyrics; the vocals instead consist of mixed-up syllables.

 In an effort to modernize the sound of his music, Rivoire created some new electro-influenced tracks and uploaded them onto MySpace under the name Danger.
 He chose the moniker because he had previously used it for online chat clients and believed he would get free advertising as "danger" is such a commonly used word.
 In 2007, he signed to the label Ekler'o'shock because he enjoyed the music of its other artists such as DatA.
 There have since been four Danger EP's released on Ekler'o'shock as well as a number of remixes released both officially and otherwise.

 In 2013, the French music blog Stop the Noise published 70+ leaked demos ranging from 2005–2007 in an article titled in French: "LEVEL0: Discover the Danger demos from 2005 to 2007."
 Some of the tracks included the original version of 1:30 titled 15:59 as well as 13:40, an unreleased remix of the Masterboy song Feel the Heat of the Night.
 The blog immediately took the article down out of respect for Danger and the label Ekler'o'shock.